johnwaugh1/RunoffForecasting-2.0/README.md

 The study successfully demonstrated that all three deep learning architectures could learn to correct the NWM's systematic underestimation of streamflow.
 As hypothesized, the more complex **LSTM and Transformer models significantly outperformed the baseline Simple RNN**, yielding substantial improvements across all evaluation metrics and lead times.
 The final corrected forecasts from the LSTM and Transformer models provided a much more reliable and accurate prediction of observed runoff.

+Results are outlined in more detail in the technical report.

 ## 4. How to Run

 To replicate this project, follow these steps: